BerkeleyLab/llvm-test-suite/Fortran/UnitTests/finalization/README.md

 Type Finalization Tests
 =======================

-Standalone compilation and execution steps and the resulting are below for the following compilers:
+Standalone compilation and execution steps and results are below for the following compilers:

 * [NAG]